hillj1895/GPS-Plotter/README.md

 For now it should:

 * Assign different colors to each cluster/class
-* Filter points based on a given time range.
+* (Optional) Filter points based on a given time range.

 For Test data you'll be given a CSV file; which will be a subset of data we have in our database.
 It'll be 2 - 4 weeks worth.